 Tuition Assistance/Credit Course Reimbursement Program - The Foundation provides financial support, up to an annually budgeted amount, for full-time permanent employees of the college to take credit or continuing education courses at the College or other accredited institutions of higher education.
 All programs are based on availability of funds.
-For the fiscal years ended June 30, 2022 and 2021, \$85,180 and \$109,179 were awarded as part of these professional development programs, respectively.
+For the fiscal years ended June 30, 2023 and 2022, \$6,869 and \$85,180 were awarded as part of these professional development programs, respectively.
 The Foundation will pay for tuition and required books for one course per semester for any College course for which an employee is qualified and up to \$500 per fiscal year for any College Continuing Education Course for which an employee is qualified.
 Credit Course Assistance will reimburse full-time permanent employees \$200 per course (based on successful completion and grade of A or B) at an outside institution for tuition, books and fees.
 An employee may receive up to \$1,000 during a single fiscal year for reimbursement of a maximum of five courses.
 All programs require supervisor and Vice President approval.

 Mini-Grants - The mini-grant program provides funds to faculty and staff for equipment, materials and special resources to enhance student success.
 Priority is given to requests that directly impact student learning.
 The program is designed to enhance the learning experience of College students while bridging the gap between instructional needs and departmental budget constraints.
 The Foundation Board determines the annual allocation for mini-grant awards.
 Individual awards cannot exceed \$1,600 and are awarded based on a competitive application process.
 Sources of financial support for the mini-grant program include the Foundation's annual campaign, trustee campaign, employee campaign and investment returns.
-For the fiscal years ended June 30, 2022 and 2021, there were no mini-grants awarded.
+For the fiscal years ended June 30, 2023 and 2022, there were no mini-grants awarded.

 Student Urgent Needs Fund - The Student Urgent Needs fund was created to assist students in good standing who experience an unforeseen financial emergency which would otherwise prevent them from continuing to attend the College.
 The requests must be urgent in nature.
-In order to qualify for emergency grant funding, a student must meet all eligibility requirements and receive approval from the selection committee, which is made up of College staff and Foundation representatives.
+In order to qualify for emergency grant funding, a student must meet all eligibility requirements and receive approval from the selection committee.
 The maximum grant amount per student is \$500 per semester and shall not typically be awarded to the same student in consecutive semesters.
 There is a lifetime maximum of \$1,000 per student.
-For the fiscal years ended June 30, 2022 and 2021, \$3,150 and \$19,839 was awarded in student emergency fund assistance from the Foundation, respectively.
+The maximum amount may be exceeded at the discretion of the selection committee.
+For the fiscal years ended June 30, 2023 and 2022, \$15,433 and \$3,150 was awarded in student emergency fund assistance from the Foundation, respectively.

 Awards and Prizes - The Foundation provides a variety of awards and prizes designed to celebrate outstanding achievements, innovation, and leadership among College students, faculty, and staff.
-For the fiscal years ended June 30, 2022 and 2021, \$7,650 and \$4,100 in awards and prizes were provided from the Foundation, respectively.
+For the fiscal years ended June 30, 2023 and 2022, \$7,100 and \$7,650 in awards and prizes were provided from the Foundation, respectively.